Cochin Chicken Breed Guide: Size, Recognized Varieties, Eggs, Care & Images

 Grooming

-Cochins require some extra care, especially after rain, because feathers on their legs and feet get caked with mud.
+Cochins require extra care, especially after rain, because feathers on their legs and feet get caked with mud.

 Conclusion